zsgcjz-aibench/ADBench/README.md

     The modelname.py contains the interfaces for initializing, training, validating, testing, saving, loading the model.
 See below for a basic example usage.
 ```
-# Need to change to the corresponding model name
+# Need to adjust to the corresponding model name
 python DSA-3D-CNN_openmax.py
 ```